donaugalde/coffee-grains/README.md

 # Coffee Grains

-Hello and welcome to the coffee-grains project!
+Welcome to the coffee-grains project code repository.

-This repository holds all the code for the coffee-grains applications and services.
+In this document you will find everything you need to know to get your development environment ready to start contributing to the coffee-grains project.

 ## Technology stack